See answer

 Injection Site Reaction

 Injection site reactions are one of the most common side effects of injectables for eczema.
-In clinical trials, injection site reactions occurred in about 10 percent of people using dupilumab and about 7 percent using tralokinumab-ldrm.
+For example, in clinical trials, injection site reactions occurred in about 10 percent of people using dupilumab and about 7 percent of people using tralokinumab-ldrm.

 Injection site reactions are localized, which means the side effect is limited to the area around the injection, not your whole body.
 The symptoms of an injection site reaction include: